 Technical and Regulatory Assistance: LPHAs must provide technical and regulatory assistance in response to requests from water system operators for information on and interpretation of regulatory requirements.
 LPHAs must respond to water system complaints received as appropriate or as requested by DWS.

-Investigation of Water Quality Alerts: LPHAs must investigate all Water Quality Alerts for detections of Regulated Contaminants at community, NTNC, TNC, and OVS Systems.
+Investigation of Water Quality Alerts: LPHAs must investigate all Water Quality Alerts for detections of Regulated Contaminants at Community, NTNC, and TNC water systems. .

 Immediately following acute MCL alerts (E.coli, Nitrate, and Arsenic), LPHAs must consult with and provide advice to the water system operator on appropriate actions to ensure that follow-up sampling is completed, applicable public notices are distributed, and that appropriate corrective actions are initiated.
 LPHAs must submit a Contact Report to DWS within 2 business day of the alert date.